Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Fast-slow analysis

 Then, there exists $\varepsilon_0(k_0)$ such that for $0 < \varepsilon < \varepsilon_0$, the system in~\eqref{eq:galerkin_system_temp} admits a well-defined transition map

 Let $(\uonein, \vonein, \ukin, \vkin) \in \Rin$ and

 then,

-for $2\leq k\leq k_0$ and positive generic constants $C$ and $c$ which may differ between estimates.
-In particular, the slow manifolds $\calC_{\varepsilon}$ cross the section $\DeltaOut$ transversely. \end{theorem} \begin{remark} In~\eqref{eq:galerkin_system_temp}, the equations for $(u_1, v_1)$ reduce to those for the classical singularly perturbed planar fold \cite{KruSzm3} if we set $u_k = 0$ for $ 2 \le k \le k_0$.
-Here, we perform a similar analysis as there while controlling the higher-order modes $\{u_k, v_k\}$, $2 \le k \le k_0$.
-Note that we are restricting to initial data for the system of PDEs in \eqref{eq:initial_problem} that are close to constant functions, which translates to small initial data $\{u_k(0), v_k(0)\}$ for the system of ODEs in \eqref{eq:galerkin_system_temp}. \end{remark}

-As mentioned already, the dependence on $\varepsilon$ in the initial values for $v_k$, $2 \le k \le k_0$, is essential to ensure that trajectories of the Galerkin system in \eqref{eq:galerkin_system_temp} do not exhibit finite time blowup before reaching $\DeltaOut$; see the following example.
-(Details on the corresponding estimates are given in Section~\ref{desingul}.)
+for $2\leq k\leq k_0$ and a positive generic constant $C$ which may differ between estimates.
+In particular, the slow manifolds $\calC_{\varepsilon}$ cross the section $\DeltaOut$ transversely.
+In addition, the restriction of $\Pi$ to $I := \{ (u_1, u_k, v_1, v_k) \in \Rin : u_k, v_k\text{ fixed for } 2 \le k \le k_0\}$ is a contraction with rate $e^{-c/\varepsilon}$ for any suitable choice of $\{u_k, v_k\}$ and some constant $c > 0$. \end{theorem} \begin{remark} In~\eqref{eq:galerkin_system_temp}, the equations for $(u_1, v_1)$ reduce to those for the classical singularly perturbed planar fold \cite{KruSzm3} if we set $u_k = 0$ for $ 2 \le k \le k_0$.
+Here, we perform a similar analysis as in~\cite{KruSzm3} while controlling the higher-order modes $\{u_k, v_k\}$, $2 \le k \le k_0$.
+Note that we are restricting to initial data for the system of PDEs in \eqref{eq:initial_problem} that are close to constant functions, which translates to small initial data $\{u_k(0), v_k(0)\}$ for the system of ODEs in \eqref{eq:galerkin_system_temp}.
+As mentioned already, the dependence on $\varepsilon$ in the initial values for $v_k$, $2 \le k \le k_0$, is essential to ensure that trajectories of the Galerkin system in \eqref{eq:galerkin_system_temp} do not exhibit finite-time blowup before reaching $\DeltaOut$; cf.~again Section~\ref{desingul} for the corresponding estimates and~\ref{subsec:example-k0-2} for an illustrative example. \end{remark}